jasonbot/wedding-site/README.md

 so I'm optimizing for that.
 I believe the term is 'responsive design.'

-BSD License, swap out the colors/names/addresses/photos for your own event.
+Licenses are in the source (assume anything without is public domain), swap out the colors/names/addresses/photos for your own event.